CMakePP/CMakePPLang/paper/paper.md

 # Summary

 CMakePPLang is an object-oriented extension to the CMake language written entirely using the original CMake language with the goal of making projects built on CMake easier to create and maintain.
-That said, CMakePPLang has different coding practices, paradigms, and standards than the original CMake language, much in the same way that C++ coding differs from C coding despite some level of interoperability.
+That said, CMakePPLang has different coding practices, paradigms, and standards than the original CMake language, much in the same way that C\texttt{++} coding differs from C coding despite some level of interoperability.
-Currently, CMakePPLang is used within the CMakePP organization[@cmakepp_org] as the foundation for two in-progress projects: CMakeTest[@cmaketest] and CMaize[@cmaize].
+Currently, CMakePPLang is used within the CMakePP organization [@cmakepp_org] as the foundation for two in-progress projects: CMakeTest [@cmaketest] and CMaize [@cmaize].
 CMakeTest provides a solution for unit testing CMake and CMakePPLang code.
 CMaize is a CMake tool to simplify interoperability between projects and writing their build systems.

 # Statement of Need

-CMake[@cmake] is an extensible build tool that exceeds at generating build systems for many combinations of platforms, compilers, and build configurations.
+CMake [@cmake] is an extensible build tool that exceeds at generating build systems for many combinations of platforms, compilers, and build configurations.
-CMake has become the *de facto* standard tool for building C, C++, and Fortran programs of moderate to large size.
+CMake has become the *de facto* standard tool for building C, C\texttt{++}, and Fortran programs of moderate to large size.
 However, as the size of a project increases, the complexity of the CMake build code tends to increase as well, and the need arises to make building projects with CMake easier and less error prone.
-The complexity of builds will also increase as scientific computing moves toward heterogeneous systems, requiring programs to leverage a combination of CPUs, GPUs, and other specialized hardware. [@richard_pluginplay_2023] Better utilities and extensions in CMake can help alleviate these issues, but these tools must be able to be designed in a maintainable and testable way.
+The complexity of builds will also increase as scientific computing moves toward heterogeneous systems, requiring programs to leverage a combination of CPUs, GPUs, and other specialized hardware [@richard_pluginplay_2023].
+Better utilities and extensions in CMake can help alleviate these issues, but these tools must be able to be designed in a maintainable and testable way [@pressman_142_2005].
-[@pressman_142_2005] Object-oriented programming excels at managing and maintaining large, complex code bases[@wirth_good_2006; @ambler_realistic_1998], and there is an increasing need for this in the CMake language.
+ Object-oriented programming excels at managing and maintaining large, complex code bases [@wirth_good_2006; @ambler_realistic_1998], and there is an increasing need for this in the CMake language.

-Tobias Becker recognized these issues and wrote a purely object-oriented language on top of CMake, called CMake++ (formerly oo-cmake).[@becker_cmake_2021] CMake++ contains an abundance of CMake extensions.
+Tobias Becker [@becker_cmake_2021] recognized these issues and wrote a purely object-oriented language on top of CMake, called CMake\texttt{++} (formerly oo-cmake) .
+CMake++ contains an abundance of CMake extensions.
 Many of those extensions have direct overlap with extensions that are part of CMakePPLang.
 Features include (among many): maps, objects, tasks/promises.
 Unfortunately development of